 Android is one of the most vulnerable operating systems for smartphones — Here are some easy tips to protect your Android devices from hackers.

 In the old days, people used to carry laptops around for multitasking and to use the internet.
-But things have changed since then people use smartphone and tablets in their everyday activities.
+But things have changed since then people use smartphones and tablets in their everyday activities.
 Smartphones now are more advanced and capable machines similar to computers, which can be used for banking transactions, online shopping, internet surfing, and many other tasks.

 The more people use their device for multiple tasks, the more synced they get with it.
-Your personal information, credit cards details, and passwords all get linked to your device which makes it more susceptible to hacks.
+Your personal information, credit card details, and passwords all get linked to your device which makes it more susceptible to hacks.
 Like the rest, Android is no exception.
-In the recent news at CBS-News, a security research firm found an android hack which they called – mother of all android vulnerabilities – a flaw that can allow hackers to hack your Android device with just a multimedia text.
+In the recent news at CBS-News, a security research firm found an android hack which they called – mother of all Android vulnerabilities – a flaw that can allow hackers to hack your Android device with just a multimedia text.

 1. Break the habit of saving important passwords